drone/docs/content/runner/vm/installation.md

 ## Providers

-This runner provides support for multiple providers, please see the links at the bottom of the page or the section "providers" for their specific setup information
+This runner provides support for multiple providers, please see the links at the bottom of the page or the section "providers" for their specific setup information.

+By default we use the Amazon ec2 provider.

 # Download